publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 >         “(2) __No increase in beneficiary charges in assignment-related cases.—__

->         If a reduction in payment amounts is made under subsection (a) for items or services for which payment under part B of such title is made on an assignment-related basis (as defined in section 1842(i)(1) of the Social Security Act \[[section 1395u(i)(1) of this title][/us/usc/t42/s1395u/i/1]\]), the person furnishing the items or services shall be considered to have accepted payment of the reasonable charge for the items or services, less any reduction in payment amount made under subsection (a), as payment in full.
+>         If a reduction in payment amounts is made under subsection (a) for items or services for which payment under part B of such title is made on an assignment-related basis (as defined in section 1842(i)(1) of the Social Security Act \[[42 U.S.C.
+1395u(i)(1)][/us/usc/t42/s1395u/i/1]\]), the person furnishing the items or services shall be considered to have accepted payment of the reasonable charge for the items or services, less any reduction in payment amount made under subsection (a), as payment in full.

 >         “(3) __Treatment of payments to health maintenance organizations.—__

->         Subsection (a) shall not apply to payments under risk-sharing contracts under section 1876 of the Social Security Act \[[section 1395mm of this title][/us/usc/t42/s1395mm]\] or under similar contracts under section 402 of the Social Security Amendments of 1967 \[[Pub.
+>         Subsection (a) shall not apply to payments under risk-sharing contracts under section 1876 of the Social Security Act \[[42 U.S.C.
+1395mm][/us/usc/t42/s1395mm]\] or under similar contracts under section 402 of the Social Security Amendments of 1967 \[[Pub.
 L. 90–248][/us/pl/90/248], enacting [section 1395b–1 of this title][/us/usc/t42/s1395b–1] and amending section 1395ll of this title\] or section 222 of the Social Security Amendments of 1972 \[[Pub.
 L. 92–603][/us/pl/92/603], amending sections 1395b–1 and 1395ll of this title and enacting provisions set out as a note under [section 1395b–1 of this title][/us/usc/t42/s1395b–1]\].”

  __Effect on State Law__